 International Women’s Day is also a chance to celebrate the many achievements of women from around the globe, despite the barriers of inequality that may have prevented them if they had allowed it.
 It is a chance for feminists everywhere, men and women, to support and encourage one another to be the best that they can be, socially, economically, politically and culturally.
 It exists as a global platform for the younger generations to look upon to know that nothing can stand in their way from being a success.

-To make a big splash on the day, book fairies around the world will be leaving copies of the following books from Emma Watson’s book club:
+To make a big splash on the day, book fairies around the world left copies of the following books from Emma Watson’s book club:

 - Mom & Me & Mom, by Maya Angelou